IsaacCavallaro/IsaacCavallaro_T2_A1-A/Part_A.md

 ## C: Describe the interaction of technologies within the app

+- One language that is illustrated in the above image is Rails which ex vice president of engineering at Airbnb Mike Curtis states  “Ruby on Rails is fine for our presentation layer and our API layer. […] It’s not the most scalable.
+It’s not the fastest.
+It’s not the most memory efficient.
+But that’s okay, we can get more machines, and they can handle that stuff”
+- In the early days of Airbnb, each page of the user's journey on Airbnb was delivered via Rails.
+Given the growth the company acquired in users, they redesigned their architecture to help maximize speed and fluidity.
+- This new configuration user Hypernove to server-render React whilst Redux is used for all API data; authentication state and experiment configurations.
+- Mike Curtis claims the company to use Java and Scala (which runs on a Java Virtual Machine) to run the backbone of the Airbnb service.

 ## D: Describe the way data is structured within the app